metablockshq/metablocks.world/content/posts/2022-how-transfer-of-tokens-occur-on-solana.md

 ## Understanding about SPL-Tokens

-Transferring a NFT to any accounts, an **associated token account** needs to generated for a wallet where we would like to transfer the NFT.
+Transferring a NFT to any accounts, an **associated token account** needs to be generated for a wallet where we would like to transfer the NFT.

 However, before dwelling into how to transfer NFTs, there are a few things one should understand conceptually.